logicplace/pm-dev-docs/hardware/timers.md

 ### OSC1

 This is a low-power 32.768 kHz crystal resonator (passive oscillator) notably used for maintaining the real-time clock, but is also used elsewhere.
-There is no way to disable this oscillator outside of putting the system into [sleep][] mode.
+There is no way to disable this oscillator outside of putting the system into [SLEEP][] mode.

 This oscillator is labeled `Y1` on the circuit board and it does have text but it may not be visible; it's an engraved text `KDS` followed by a number representing the final digit of the year it was printed in then a letter representing the month (A for January up to M for December).
 It's not a surface-mount component, but is glued down.